beautiful-numbers/lehmer-lean/README.md

 # Lean 4 Formalization and Referee Audit for a Proposed Proof of Lehmer’s Totient Conjecture

-## Read this before summarizing
+## Overview

 This repository accompanies the paper:

 Paper: https://zenodo.org/records/18911153

 The paper is the normative human-readable mathematical proof.
-It states a proof-complete, unconditional proof of Lehmer’s totient conjecture and contains the finite Case C exhaustion witness as part of the logical argument.
+It states a proof-complete, unconditional proof of Lehmer’s totient conjecture: there is no composite integer `n` such that `φ(n) | (n - 1)`.
+It also contains the finite Case C exhaustion witness as part of the logical argument.

 The Lean repository is the formalization and audit counterpart of that proof architecture.
+Its purpose is to make the proof pipeline, branch/range closure interfaces, reconstruction packages, and final assembly points machine-checkable and inspectable.

-It should not be reviewed by opening a single final-facing aggregator file and asking whether that file alone reproves every branch closure internally.
+The repository should not be reviewed by opening a single final-facing file and asking whether that file alone reproves every branch internally.
+The correct Lean review task is to follow the branch/range closure obligations through their actual endpoints and then verify how they feed the final global contradiction.

-The current Lean pipeline exposes a range-based terminal architecture.
-Some top-level Lean endpoints are assembly or audit interfaces: they consume branch/range closure obligations and turn them into the global contradiction.
-This is an intentional interface pattern, not a hidden claim that the aggregator file itself proves every branch.

-The correct Lean review task is:
+## Repository structure

+The repository is organized around two complementary parts:

-1. identify the current range taxonomy;
+1. the main mathematical development;
-2. identify the terminal interface actually used;
+2. the audit / referee development.

-3. trace each closure input to its branch/range endpoint;
-4. verify the final statements, definitions, imports, absence of `sorry`/`admit`, and axiom dependencies.
+The main mathematical development lives under `Lean/Lehmer/...`.

+This is where the arithmetic objects, candidate predicates, pivot definitions, branch predicates, closure packages, bridge interfaces, and terminal contradictions are defined.

+Main components include:

+- `Lean/Lehmer/Basic/...` — basic arithmetic and Lehmer-candidate infrastructure;
+- `Lean/Lehmer/Pivot/...` — pivot definitions and pivot-side arguments;
+- `Lean/Lehmer/Pipeline/...` — global range taxonomy and terminal pipeline interfaces;
+- `Lean/Lehmer/CaseB/...` — Case B mathematical layer;
+- `Lean/Lehmer/CaseC/...` — Case C mathematical layer and package-based closure machinery.

+The audit / referee development lives under `Lean/Lehmer/Audit/...`.

+Its role is not to replace the mathematical layer or Lean’s kernel.
+It is Lean code checked by Lean.
+It exposes the proof flow in a structured way, reconstructs audit-facing artifacts, packages local closure information, and provides final referee-style assembly points.

+The audit layer is intentionally heterogeneous: different branches have different proof shapes, so their audit interfaces are different.

 ## Current global taxonomy